I-Dont-Remember/buildingonslack/content/en/docs/slack/workflow-builder-ultimate-guide.md

 ![](/images/long-running-execution.png)

 With a window on the order of days rather than seconds, it opens up new possibilities.
 Human-time-scale tasks suddenly become a possibility in your Workflows - I could mail a letter with the execution ID and have my friend complete it when it gets to him.
 The sky is the limit!

+### Workflow error message limitations

+Can Workflow error messages include Markdown?
+How long can they be?

+* Sadly, no. You can only pass `plain_text` errors back to users to show in their Analytics page.
+Emojis work though! 😅

+* In my testing, I sent `3800` characters without it breaking, so length is no excuse for not giving descriptive and useful error messages.

+### What happens to Workflows if my Step server is down?

+From what I can tell, it seems like they get marked as `In progress` in the Workflow Builder analytics page, but provide no further information to tell user (or you) that your server didn't respond vs intentionally was processing data.

 ### Hypothesis on architecture